 - A Teachers employment does not have to be rolled over, however, their enrolment needs to be updated on a yearly basis to make sure they are attached to an active class.

 6) Ad hoc user groups are called fixed member groups, users must manually be enrolled into these groups.
-They can be designed to give specialist access to certain departments.
+They can be designed to give specialists access to certain departments.
 Some of the most common groups we have are finance, discipline, admissions, and curriculum.
-A user is manually added to these groups either via the user group member tab, or within the secuirty tab of their profile.
+A user is manually added to these groups either via the user group member tab or within the security tab of their profile.

 How to access

 Go to Administer, then Advanced options, then look down to the bottom of the list and find User Group.
-The permission to edit security user groups would allocated to Super users. talk to your CSM before changing any settings.
+The permission to edit security user groups would be allocated to Superusers. talk to your CSM before changing any settings.